 Located in the northern part of Highgate, people have been worshipping God at All Saints’ Church for 150 years.
 We strive to offer our parish a place for worship, a welcoming place to explore faith and a focus on fellowship and community.
 Through our frequent Fellowship/Outreach events we are committed to opening our doors to the community and extending ourselves to those most in need, both in our local area and throughout the world.
 Please visit us on a Sunday morning, a Wednesday evening or at one of our Fellowship/Outreach events.
 Across all that we offer we hope that you find All Saints’ to be a place where you can experience the love of God in joyful, lively worship and in quiet, contemplative reflection.
 Wherever you are on your journey with Jesus Christ, we hope to travel with you and that you find a home with us. –Bryce P Wandrey, Priest in Charge

-For the most recent news, events and special service times please download the Notice Sheet in the right-hand sidebar.
+For the most recent news, events and special service times please see our Facebook and Twitter feeds in the right-hand column.

 Works on the Old Vicarage Site